Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Introduction

 \section{Introduction}

-Code translation, also known as transpilation, refers to the automatic conversion of a program written in one programming language (PL) to another while preserving its semantics (i.e., program functionality)~\cite{fse13statisticalcodetranslation, TransCoder,icse24translationllmsurvey}.
+Code translation, also known as transpilation, refers to the automatic conversion of a program written in one programming language (PL) to another while preserving its behaviors \cite{fse13statisticalcodetranslation, TransCoder,icse24translationllmsurvey}.
 With the rapid evolution of PLs and the diverse requirements of software applications, code translation has gained significant attention in both research and industry due to its wide range of practical applications.
 For example, code translation facilitates the migration of legacy software systems built based on obsolete PLs to modern PLs~\cite{modernization-1, modernization-2, modernization-3}.
 It also facilitates efficient prototyping and development across multiple PLs for multi-platform software~\cite{multiplatform-1, multiplatform-2, multiplatform-3}.
-However, achieving accurate automated code translation remains a challenging task due to the inherent differences in syntax and features among various PLs~\cite{icse24translationllmsurvey}.
+However, achieving accurate automated code translation remains a challenging task due to the inherent differences in syntax, features, and APIs across various PLs~\cite{icse24translationllmsurvey}.

 Over the past few decades, various approaches have been proposed to automate code translation and address the associated challenges~\cite{cxcodetranssurvey,ase23ctstudysjtu}.
 Earlier methods primarily relied on statistical or neural machine translation \cite{fse13statisticalcodetranslation, Tree-to-tree, TransCoder, transcoder-ct, multiplatform-1}, while recent practices start leveraging the powerful large language models (LLMs) as code translators \cite{icse24translationllmsurvey,fse24llmtranslation}.
-Nevertheless, existing works mainly use a direct code-to-code translation approach, where the original program is taken as input to generate the translated program in a single step.
-In this step, LLMs may perform multiple tasks implicitly, such as understanding the semantics of the original program and generating the target program in another PL.
-Studies have shown that such direct code-to-code translation remains challenging, especially across PLs with significant differences in syntax and features \cite{icse24translationllmsurvey,icse25intertrans}.
+However, the state-of-the-art practices with LLMs mainly use a direct code-to-code translation approach, where the original program is taken as input to generate the translated program in a single step \cite{fse24llmtranslation}.
+In this manner, LLMs may perform multiple tasks implicitly, such as understanding the semantics of the original program and implementing the semantics into the target program in another PL.
+Studies have shown that such direct translation remains challenging, notably across PLs with significant differences \cite{icse24translationllmsurvey,icse25intertrans}.